The Tate conjecture for K3 surfaces in odd characteristic: Motives

 is an $F$-invariant element of $H^d_{\cris}(\mf{X}_0/W)(m)\left[\frac{1}{p}\right]$.
 We will denote this $F$-invariant element by $s_{\cris}$: it is the \emph{crystalline} realization of $s$.

 We say that $s$ is \defnword{crystalline} (with respect to $\mf{X}$ and $\nu$) if it is Tate, and if $\gamma_{\cris}(s_p\otimes 1)=s_{\cris}\otimes 1$.

-Denote the space of crystalline cycles in $\on{AH}^{r,s}(X(m))$ by $\on{AC}^{r,s}(X(m))$.
 Since the comparison isomorphisms are compatible with cycle classes and Poincar\'e duality, we see that algebraic cycle classes are crystalline.
 Similar statements hold for the K\"unneth and Lefschetz decompositions. \end{defn}